 Find out more about City University London

-You can apply either in hard copy by post or online.
+You can apply online using the below link.
 Please follow the instructions below carefully:

-- It is your responsibility to ensure references and other required documents are submitted to the University on your behalf
+- It is your responsibility to ensure required documents are submitted to the University on your behalf

 - All supporting documents (degree transcripts, samples of journalistic writing etc.) must be translated into English.